-The U.S. Bureau of Labor Statistics predicts 8% job growth for computer animators from 2016 to 2026, about as fast as the 7% average for all occupations.
-Despite increases in overall animation production and the diversity of delivery methods for animated content, e.g., such as web apps and mobile devices, domestic job growth in this area will be tempered by fierce global competition -- a great deal of the animation we consume is produced overseas, due to the lower costs of manpower and infrastructure.
+The U.S. Bureau of Labor Statistics predicts 4% job growth for computer animators from 2018 to 2028, about as fast as the 5% average for all occupations.
+Despite increases in overall animation production and the diversity of delivery methods for animated content, e.g., web apps and mobile devices, domestic job growth in this area will be tempered by fierce global competition -- a great deal of the animation we consume is produced overseas, due to the lower costs of manpower and infrastructure.

 Animators with an adventurous spirit can take the outsourcing trend as an opportunity to seek employment across the globe, but when it comes to improving your computer animation job prospects stateside, the name of the game is specialization.
 Meaning, for the best chance of getting hired (or promoted) you should focus your computer animation training, experience and portfolio projects on mastering a niche skill set, as employers will pay top dollar for a true expert and thought leader in the skills they need.
 For example, if you want to work in film, concentrate your learning plan on the animation tools and techniques used in movie studios.
 Or take specialization to the next level by focusing on a specific subset of film animation, such as character sculpting and texturing.
 Specializing allows you to hone your skill set in a way that’s simply not possible with generalization, thus making you more visible and valuable to employers seeking those skills.